Wasps

 Physical Characteristics

-Wasps have slender bodies with a distinctive narrow “waist” connecting the thorax and abdomen.
-They have smooth, shiny bodies (unlike fuzzy bees), two pairs of wings, and prominent mandibles.
-Most species display warning colors of black and yellow or black and white.
-Their long legs dangle visibly during flight.
+Wasps have slender bodies with a narrow “waist” between the chest and belly.
+They have smooth, shiny bodies unlike fuzzy bees.
+Wasps have two pairs of wings and strong jaws.
+Most have black and yellow or black and white colors.
+Their long legs hang down when they fly.

 Common Species